Spacetime-Meta/documentation/README.md

 # Documentation
 The goal of this repository is to assemble a knowledge base for the community to build on top of Spacetime Metaverse.
 For information about the project and its mission, you can read the [whitepaper](https://github.com/Spacetime-Meta/documentation/blob/main/whitepaper.md).

 **Space Chunk policyID: 7652a254a5691f32203c093fcbd74193447c8724cadaf5e7402cf33b**

+You are here extremely early in the project.
+Note that the Spacetime metaverse is still in its very early stages, we do not have much documentation and the code did not have any iteration of optimisation.
+For this reason you must stay aware that everything you read in this documentation is subject to changes and the code will evolve frequently over the next years.

-For building on top of Spacetime Meta, we recomend reading the documentiation in numerical order.
+For building on top of Spacetime Meta, we recomend reading the documentiation in the following order:

 1. [Introduction](https://github.com/Spacetime-Meta/documentation/blob/main/introduction.md)
 2. [Create terrain and assets](https://github.com/Spacetime-Meta/documentation/blob/main/Terrain_and_assets.md)